 Strength and rigidity

-If one of your principle concerns is that your bed should be sturdy, a divan bed won’t let you down.
-Thanks to their construction, these beds will not wobble or creak and should support even the heaviest of mattress for many years.
+If one of your principal concerns is that your bed should be sturdy, a divan bed won’t let you down.
+Thanks to their construction, these beds will not wobble or creak and should support even the heaviest of mattresses for many years.